Winter Derby Preview, Tips, Runners & Trends

 • Cape Cross (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Master The World in 2018, winning for David Elsworth at odds of 16/1 under the guidance of Sean Levey.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
-Before placing your bet on the 2026 Winter Derby, head over to see which runners the best racing tipsters are tipping today.
+Ahead of the 2027 Winter Derby, why not head over to the best racing tipster page to see what the tipsters are backing today?
+If you are interested in other races at the Lingfield racecourse, then why not read our blog for the Quebec Stakes?

 Route to the Winter Derby